Lukgaf/lukgaf.github.io/_pages/about.md

   - /about.html
 ---

 I am a final year Cognitive Science Ph.D. student at the [School of Collective Intelligence](https://sci.um6p.ma/), University Mohammed VI Polytechnic, Morocco (UM6P), and Ecole Normale Supérieure, Paris (Cotutelle).
 I am currently in the process of defending my thesis.
-My background was in mathematics - I hold bachelor’s and master’s degrees in mathematics from the [University of KwaZulu-Natal, South Africa] (https://www.ukzn.ac.za)(UKZN) and [Ekiti State University](https://www.eksu.edu.ng), Nigeria, respectively, where I graduated with Distinctions.
+My background was in mathematics - I hold bachelor’s and master’s degrees in mathematics from the [University of KwaZulu-Natal, South Africa (UKZN)] (https://www.ukzn.ac.za) and [Ekiti State University](https://www.eksu.edu.ng), Nigeria, respectively, where I graduated with Distinctions.

 My research investigates the spread of bias and misinformation within groups.
 My goal is to identify ways to improve the spread of accurate information while concurrently reducing the dissemination of misinformation and interested in interventions at both the individual and group levels.
 In one line of my work, I found observers judge group members who are pessimistic about the group's future as less loyal to the organization relative to members who are optimistic.
 Inferences of disloyalty persist even when observers think that pessimism is more accurate, and when the individual aligns with the (pessimistic) majority  (Lukumon, G., Cusimano, C., & Strickland, B., in prep.).
 In my other line of work, I investigated the impact of confirmation bias (myside bias) that may distort multiple steps of accumulating scientific knowledge (Lukumon, G; Picat, L; Chemla, E; & Strickland, B [under review] Cognitive Science).
 In another line, I found misinformation could be reduced through "adversarial collaboration" among fact-checkers (Lukumon, G; Bryd N; & Strickland B, in prep.).
 In [(Lukumon G; and Klein M, 2023)](https://link.springer.com/article/10.1007/s40622-023-00349-w), I examined types of information people are best at spotting (good vs. bad) and a technique meant to assist collective innovation called "crowd-based" idea filtering and the effect of token budget sizes.
 Also, in the past, I researched ways to improve math education and to improve students’ and teachers’ attitudes towards math (Lukumon, G., & Maharaj, A., 2022; Maharaj, A; and Lukumon G., 2021).